johanpiquet/jopi-rewrite/_doc/cookbook/using_reactjs.md

 With Jopi Rewrite, using React.js is extremely easy!
 However, you need to understand that there are three different ways to use React.js.

-* **React SSR**: Server Side Rendering.
+* **React SSR**: Server Side Rendering - React is used to emit simple HTML from the server, without events and dynamics behaviors.
-React SSR consists of using React.js on the server side, to make it easier to write the HTML code that the server returns.
-The React.js component is transformed into simple HTML, which is called *dead* because it does not respond to any events.

-* **React BSR**: Browser Side Rendering.
-This is the ordinary way of using React.js.
+* **React BSR**: Browser Side Rendering. - This is the ordinary way of using React.js.

-* **React Hydrate**: which is a mix of both.
+* **React Hydrate** - This is a mix of both: SSR is replaced by BSR once in the browser.
-We do React SSR, but once in the browser, the HTML is replaced by the real component.
-This replacement is done automatically and transparently; the website user sees nothing.

 If you know **NextJS** then you already know what **React Hydrate** is.
 It's very powerful and useful.
 Here, Jopi Rewrite allows you to do the same thing, but with a different philosophy.